 Scott is “of counsel” to CHW after 34 years in the Glendale City Attorney’s office, the last 22 as City Attorney.
 He is a respected leader among California’s City Attorneys and a welcome addition to our municipal advisory and litigation practices.
-He now serves as City Attorney of Calabasas and Assistant City Attorney of Ojai.
+He now serves as Assistant City Attorney of the cities of Calabasas and Ojai.
 Mr. Howard is also a part-time professor of Legal Foundations of Planning in the Urban Studies and Planning department of The California State University, Northridge.

 Scott’s practice areas include Open Meetings Laws, Political Reform Act, Conflicts of Interest, Election Law and First Amendment issues.
 Scott assists the firm in advising cities, counties and special districts in these and other public law matters.
 Over his 34 years of public law experience, Scott developed extensive experience in virtually every issue which confronts local public agencies.
 Scott handled and managed litigation, drafted ordinances and resolutions, negotiated land acquisitions, reviewed and drafted contracts, and advised and litigated eminent domain matters.